marcellogalhardo/marcellogalhardo.dev/content/posts/no-mocks-allowed.md

 ### Foot Notes

 [^1]: Any testing framework or library can introduce overhead.
 It's not exclusive to Mocks.
+[^2]: See [How to Write Good Tests]([https://github.com/mockito/mockito/wiki/How-to-write-good-tests](https://github.com/mockito/mockito/wiki/How-to-write-good-tests "https://github.com/mockito/mockito/wiki/How-to-write-good-tests")) for more examples.
-[^2]: While it is important to minimize unnecessary dependencies, in practical scenarios, it is not always possible or even desirable to have zero dependencies.
+[^3]: While it is important to minimize unnecessary dependencies, in practical scenarios, it is not always possible or even desirable to have zero dependencies.

 ## References: